 One thing that did take us a while to fully embrace is that when it comes to finances, it’s a team sport.
 To this day we actually still have separate accounts, but they really are in name only.
 When we learned that early retirement was even a thing, we both got really excited and began tracking our household net worth.

 Related: You can use a free tool like Personal Capital to track yours.

 18. Millennia of biology aside, babymaking will never be a “rational” decision in the 21st Century.

-I wrote this years before our son was born and still stand by it.
+I wrote this years before our sons were born and still stand by it.

 Our little hustlers are by no means the product of rational decision making, which is why I think we had such a hard time making it.